camshan5/camshan-dev-website/README.md

-# Theme and Template for <camshan />ev site using the IBM Design Language
+# Theme and Template for camshan-dev site using the IBM Design Language

 This is the [IBM Design Language website](http://www.ibm.com/design/language) which is built using GatsbyJS and the [gatsby-theme-carbon](https://github.com/carbon-design-system/gatsby-theme-carbon).